gjtorikian/panda-docs/README.md

 * `mtime`: the last modified time of your source file
 * `pageTitle`: the title of the page (text only, meaning minus any `#` or `<h1>` indicators)

+You could use this information to provide a list of Recently Updated content--which is exactly what the [Cloud9 IDE User Documentation](https://github.com/c9/cloud9ide-documentation) does.

 #### Working with a Table of Contents for a Page

 The `toh` object has the following structure: